sanskrit-coders/zim-sa/README.md

 4. Sanskrit wiktionary   :  http://download.kiwix.org/zim/wiktionary_sa_all.zim

 हिंदी
-1. Hindi wikisource        : Note: It seems there is no special site, it is merged with english wikisource.

-                             So we have to select and mirror, then zim. will be done in near future.
+1. Hindi wikisource        : Note: It seems there is no special site, it is merged with english wikisource.So we have to select and mirror, then zim. will be done in near future.

 2. Hindi wikipedia         : http://download.kiwix.org/zim/wikipedia_hi_all.zim